9 Things You’re Not Doing (But Should) With Media Monitoring Software

 1. Gain Actionable Competitive Intelligence

-Input the names of your competitors into a media monitoring system to obtain a pulse on their presence, key audiences and coverage.
+Input the names of your competitors into a media monitoring system to get a pulse on their presence, key audiences and coverage.
 Do a brand vs. brand analysis of Share of Voice month over month to show progress towards mindshare or continued dominance.

 Lose mindshare?
 Analyze the conversations your competitor is leading that differ from what your brand has been doing, and identify ways to improve.
+Unusual increase or decrease in coverage?
+Monitor competitive coverage to keep an eye on their presence and brand happenings, identifying what in their comms strategy that is working or not working for your industry.

-2. Find “Buying Signals” and New Selling Opportunities
+2. Find “Buying Signals” And New Selling Opportunities

 With a little creative keyword searching, you can easily find people looking to purchase your product or service.
 Simply identify terms people may use when they’re in the different stages of the buying journey: Awareness, Research, Consideration, Comparison, Purchase, Advocacy, and input those as searches.